Coomera Connector (Stage 1)

 Community consultation

-We performed initial community consultation on the 45-km Coomera Connector corridor in late 2019.
+The department performed initial community consultation on the 45-km Coomera Connector corridor in late 2019.
 Outcomes from this indicated that 80% of participants supported the Coomera Connector being built as soon as possible.
-It also showed that noise, landscape, and the environment were key issues raised by those who live close to the Coomera Connector.
+It also showed that noise, landscape, and environment were key issues raised by those who live close to the Coomera Connector.

 In addition to this, a Coomera Connector (Stage 1) Community Reference Group was established for the business case phase of the project.
 The purpose of the Community Reference Group was to gain community input from key resident, business and environmental stakeholders into negotiable aspects of the project.